-The main difficulty in the analysis is identifying the correct collections of stochastic sub- and super-solutions.
-Once this is established, the technical contribution is in showing that in fact the supremum and the infimum of the respective families are viscosity super- and sub-solutions respectively.
+The main difficulty of this analysis is identifying the correct collections of stochastic sub- and super-solutions.
+Once this is established, the technical contribution is in showing that in fact the supremum and the infimum of the respective families are viscosity super- and sub-solutions, respectively.
 Then a comparison result establishes the claim since the value function is already enveloped by these two families.
-The identification of these classes and the technical proofs turn out to be quite different from the previous works cited above because of the different nature of the stochastic target problems from the stochastic control problems.
-Unlike in the usual stochastic control problems, in the target problems the goal is to beat a stochastic target almost surely by applying the admissible controls.
-These problems, which are generalizations of the super-hedging problems that appear in Mathematical Finance, were introduced in the seminal papers \cite{MR1920265} and \cite{MR1924400}.
-(See the book \cite{Touzi_book} for a more recent exposition.)
-Stochastic target games, on the other hand, were considered only recently by \cite{MR3199977}, but when the target is of controlled loss type.
+The identification of these classes and the technical proofs turn out to be quite different from the works cited above because of the difference between nature of the stochastic target problems and the nature of the stochastic control problems.
+Unlike the usual stochastic control problems, the goal of the target problems is to beat a stochastic target almost surely by applying the admissible controls.
+These problems, which are generalizations of the super-hedging problems that appear in mathematical finance, were introduced in the seminal papers \cite{MR1920265} and \cite{MR1924400}; see \cite{Touzi_book} for a more recent exposition.
+Stochastic target games, on the other hand, were considered recently by Bouchard, Moreau and Nutz \cite{MR3199977} when the target is of controlled loss type.
 The more difficult case of an almost sure target was then analyzed in \cite{Bouchard_Nutz_TargetGames}.

-In this paper we achieve the following: \begin{itemize} \item Give a proof of the result that the value function of the stochastic target game is the unique viscosity solution of the associated HJB equation without going through the geometric dynamic programming principle first.
-What we have is a new method in analyzing stochastic target problems. \item Give a more elementary proof to the result in \cite{Bouchard_Nutz_TargetGames}.
-This way we are able to avoid using Krylov's method of shaken coefficients which requires the concavity of the Hamiltonian. \end{itemize}
+In this paper we achieve the following: \begin{itemize} \item We give a proof of the result that the value function of the stochastic target game is the unique viscosity solution of the associated HJB equation without first going through the geometric dynamic programming principle.
+What we have is a new method for analyzing stochastic target problems. \item We give a more elementary proof of the result in \cite {Bouchard_Nutz_TargetGames}.
+This way we are able to avoid using Krylov's method of shaken coefficients, which requires the concavity of the Hamiltonian. \end{itemize}